minprog/cs50x/readability/index.md

 *   Your program should print as output `"Grade X"` where `X` is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
 *   If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output `"Grade 16+"` instead of giving the exact index number.
 If the index number is less than 1, your program should output `"Before Grade 1"`.

+Before you get started, read the remainder of this specification and follow the instructions under the Getting Started heading.

 ### Getting User Input